Heller-Brown Building, 105

 Departments/ProgramsThe Heller School for Social Policy and Management

 DegreesNew York University, Ph.D.

 ExpertiseManagement and implementation of development policies, programs and projects.
 Scaling up.

 Field experience in China, including the Tibet Autonomous Region; Bangladesh, Sudan, Fiji, Pakistan; Afghanistan; Zimbabwe and East Africa.

 ProfileProfessor Holcombe's teaching and publication builds on a career of practice and a focus on building capabilities for human development.
-She was Program Director for Oxfam America and has served in various positions with UNFPA, UNIFEM and UNICEF in New York and in field postings.
+She was Program Director for Oxfam America and has served in various positions with UNFPA, UNIFEM and UNICEF in New York and in multiple field postings.
 She has participated in or led field evaluations and assessments for Ford Foundation, UNFPA, UNICEF, UNDP, World Bank and the University of the South Pacific.
-Currently Professor Holcombe teaches in the MA and MS Programs in Sustainable International Development, including Frameworks for Development; Demographics of Development; and Managing Policy and Practice Change in Health Systems.
+Currently Professor Holcombe teaches in the MA Program in Sustainable International Development.
+She has taught a range of courses including Frameworks for Development; Demographics of Development; Governance and Development, Managing Policy and Practice Change in Health Systems and an online, inter-university course, Aligning Policy and Practice with Development Goals and Values.
 She assists the The Poverty Alleviation Fund (www.tpaf.org) with program planning and monitoring.

 |HS||233a||Managing Policy and Practice Change in Health Services|

 |HS||254f||Governance and Development|

 |HS||259f||Topics in Sustainable Development|

 |HS||321f||Implementing Policy and Practice Change in Health and Social Systems|